Recession of 1937–1938: Recession of 1937 and recovery

 The Roosevelt Administration was under assault during Roosevelt's second term, which presided over a new dip in the Great Depression in the fall of 1937 that continued through most of 1938.
 Production and profits declined sharply.
 Unemployment jumped from 14.3% in 1937 to 19.0% in 1938.
-The downturn was perhaps due to nothing more than the familiar rhythms of the business cycle.
-But until 1937 Roosevelt had claimed responsibility for the excellent economic performance.
+The downturn was perhaps due to nothing more than the usual rhythms of the business cycle, but up until 1937, Roosevelt had claimed responsibility for the US's excellent economic performance.
 That backfired in the recession and the heated political atmosphere of 1937.

 Business-oriented conservatives explained the recession by arguing that the New Deal had been very hostile to business expansion in 1935–1937, had threatened massive antitrust legal attacks on big corporations and by the huge strikes caused by the organizing activities of the CIO (Congress of Industrial Organizations) and the AFL (American Federation of Labor).
 The recovery was explained by the conservatives in terms of the diminishing of those threats sharply after 1938.
 For example, the antitrust efforts fizzled out without major cases.
 The CIO and AFL unions started battling each other more than corporations, and tax policy became more favorable to long-term growth.